jaenalaripin/Portfolio-Projects/Bike_Sharing_Cyclistic_Report_2024_02_15_v01.md

 ### 4.5.
 Calculating Time Distribution

-After this calculation, we can determine the time that the users mostly ride the bikes from Cyclistic
+After this calculation, we can see at what time users mainly use Cyclistic.

 ``` r
 bike2019hour <-